bboxy/bitfire/readme.txt

 Same as above, but by handing over a file that contains the preceeding dictionary data.

 --relocate-packed [$num]
 Relocate packed data to desired address [$num].
-The resulting file can't de decompressed inplace anymore after that, as it requires an end-marker then.
+The resulting file can't de decompressed inplace anymore after that, as it requires and will be equipped with an end-marker then.
+The --no-inplace option is not needed and set automatically.

 --relocate-origin [$num]
 Set load-address of source file to [$num] prior to compression.
 If used on bin-files, load-address and depack-target is prepended on output.